LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 of characters and will develop his repertoire of squad formations, preferred rendezvous locations and the use of light sources.

-The last scenario, the crawl, is the only one that takes place in a multi-floor setting, spanning 10 varied levels, requiring lots of time and focus to beat and providing considerable replayability.
+The last scenario, the deep crawl, is the only one that takes place in a multi-floor setting, spanning 10 varied levels, requiring lots of time and focus to beat and providing considerable replayability.
 The player has a choice of exploring a single level at a time